teivng/killarney-setup/README.md

 We assume that in your main process file, you're initializing ``nccl`` correctly.

+## Multi-node ``sbatch``

+The file ``multinode.sbatch`` gives a template on how to do multi-node multi-GPU parallelization.
+It sets the correct environment variables, parses the correct IP addresses, and ``srun`` ``torchrun`` jobs individually with the same rendezvous endpoint.

+The script uses ``srun`` to launch jobs so that processes running on each of your nodes inherit Slurm's environment variables in order to get global rank and local rank variables for your GPUs.

+A ``nccl`` template using ``torch.distributed`` is provided in ``template_distributed.py``.
+This sets up a few functions that grab environment parameters and sets up your device.

+### How/why does this work?
+Don't worry about it.

+### Help!
+My model doesn't fit on one GPU

+→ Megatron-LM, DeepSpeed, FairScale, FSDP.
+Apparently you can use ``accelerate`` and set DeepSpeed stage ``2`` or ``2``, it will automatically shard your model, handle optimizer partitioning, and manage CPU/GPU offloading.

 ## Using macros in ``~/.bashrc``
 Borrow some GPUs:
 ```